PennyLaneAI/catalyst/doc/dev/installation.rst

           conda install -c conda-forge libstdcxx-ng

-        If not, you will receive the following error when running ``make test`` because the conda environment is using old versions of ``libstdcxx-ng``.
+        If not, you may receive the following error when running ``make test`` because the conda environment is using old versions of ``libstdcxx-ng``.

         .. code-block:: console

-          'GLIBCXX_3.4.30' not found
+          'GLIBCXX_3.4.x' not found

       .. code-block:: console